AliAhmed36/F-99-Solutions/README.md

 # F-99 Solutions
 This repository contains solutions to the F# Problems posted on [F-99: Ninety-Nine F# Problems](https://github.com/paks/99-FSharp-Problems/)

-Credits to @github/paks for compiling these.
+Credits to @paks for compiling these.